 The question only is what knowledge and what sort.?
-The search conspicuously is not attuned to fundamental study, but to producing techniques which turn the wheels and increase the curves of profit.
-The consequence for pedagogical study is far-reaching: Educating is reduced to a particular technique.
+The search is conspicuously not attuned to fundamental study but to producing techniques which turn the wheels and increase the curves of profit.
+The result of this for pedagogical study is far-reaching: Educating is reduced to a technique.
 Pedagogics embraces the study of this technique.
 Finally, teaching is the practice of this technique.
-If this is dismaying to a pedagogue, the image of the natural sciences does not offer a rose-colored picture: today, chemistry and physics mainly are studied with the aim of the possibilities of their application to other areas.
+If this is dismaying to a pedagogue, the image of the natural sciences does not offer a rose-colored picture: today, chemistry and physics are mainly studied with the aim of the possibilities of their application to other areas.

 The questions thrust upon the scientist by these few indications are relatively simple: Is the knowledge which is assumed by science reconcilable with this?
-Is knowledge, as such, equivalent to technique?
-Is technique, as such, possible when knowledge is lacking?
+Is knowledge itself equivalent to technique?
+Is technique itself possible when knowledge is lacking?
 Is fundamental knowledge transferable in any respect?